UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 ### Passes

 - The `get-from` field specifies the sources of `marks`.
-- The `add-to` field specifies which objects to add a mark to, if any element from `get-from` has one.
+- The `add-to` field specifies which objects will be marked, if any element from `get-from` has any mark.
 - The `marks` field specifies the actual marks that can passed from one object to another.
 - For all the keys listed above, there can be only one value or a whole list of values.
 Also, it's true for similar keys in the sections below.